Dilip-Kashyp/freshgradprep/README.md

 If you are interested in contributing:

-1. Fork the repository and copy both the branches.
+1. Fork the repository and copy both the branches, make sure unchecking the **Copy the main branch only**.
 2. Create a new branch **only from the `dev` branch**.
 3. Make your changes
 4. Submit a Pull Request